22899 Alconrad: Rotation period

 In December 2009, a rotational lightcurve of Alconrad was obtained from photometric observations at the ground-based Wise Observatory in Mitzpe Ramon, Israel.
 Lightcurve analysis gave a rotation period of 4.03 hours with a brightness variation of 0.19 magnitude (U=2).

 In October 2013, photometric observations by astronomers in the R-band at the Palomar Transient Factory in California gave a period of 5.0206 with an amplitude of 0.14 magnitude (U=2).

 Diameter and albedo

-According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Alconrad measures 5.7 kilometers in diameter and its surface has an albedo of 0.18, while he Collaborative Asteroid Lightcurve Link assumes a standard albedo for members of the Koronis family of 0.24, and calculates a diameter of 4.9 kilometers with an absolute magnitude of 13.7.
+According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Alconrad measures 5.7 kilometers in diameter and its surface has an albedo of 0.18, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for members of the Koronis family of 0.24, and calculates a diameter of 4.9 kilometers with an absolute magnitude of 13.7.